 There is more than one way to skin a cat

-The earliest printed citation of this proverbial saying that I can find is in a short story by the American humorist Seba Smith - The Money Diggers, 1840:
+The earliest printed citation of this proverb that I can find is in a short story by the American humorist Seba Smith - The Money Diggers, 1840:

 "There are more ways than one to skin a cat," so are there more ways than one of digging for money.